yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-user-defined.markdown

 </beans>
 {% endhighlight %}

-The metric name provided in the annotation is automatically prefixed to include information about the processing unit instance which hosts this service (for example: `xap.{host}.{pid}.gsc.pu.{pu-name}.{pu-instance}.requests.pending`).
+The metric name provided in the annotation is automatically prefixed to include information about the processing unit instance which hosts this service (for example: `xap.{host}.{pid}.gsc.pu.{pu-name}.{pu-instance}.requests.processed`).